Themis-Sword/themis-sword-blog.github.com/source/_posts/2014-03-08-about-time.markdown

 We are not the hero in that movie who could travel in time, we could not change even a flash of time.

 Please, living in the present, there would be even no opportunity for regretting.

+**PS:** Let's pray, for the best of those lost brothers and sisters.